albert-gee/old-macdonald/Writerside/topics/System-Design.md

 # System Design

-The automated precision agriculture system is designed with a modular structure composed of independent Grow Chambers.
+The automated Controlled Environment Agriculture system is designed with a modular structure composed of independent Grow Chambers.

 Each Grow Chamber includes a mesh network of sensors and actuators that monitor and regulate environmental conditions.
 Sensors collect data, such as temperature and humidity, while actuators adjust conditions accordingly.